 My birth mother never told me where she had to live in self-imposed exile in a Detroit suburb, in a home that would house pregnant, single white women.
-I later learned the location of my birth mother’s maternity home through my records I eventually received after years of delay.
-It was in the suburbs.
+I later learned the location of my birth mother’s maternity home through my records I eventually received after they were kept from me for decades.
+The home was located in the suburbs.
 From the outside, nothing could have been more middle-class and suburban.
 Inside lived a single, pregnant woman, and likely others before and after, who made life-changing decisions.
 Her pregnancy ended when she delivered me at Crittenton General Hospital.
-The facility was both a hospital and a temporary home for single women like her, where dozens of pregnant women lived before delivering their children.
+The facility served as a hospital and a temporary home for single women like her, where dozens of pregnant women lived before delivering their children.

 In addition to helping prostitutes, the mission served vulnerable and victimized women and women who were pregnant out of marriage.
 It gave them shelter and medical care.
 In the cities where it sprang up, Crittenton homes provided safe places for single mothers to raise their infants and receive vocational education in remedial women’s occupations to help rebuild their lives.
 By the early 1900s, it was providing training to the new profession of social workers and working to de-stigmatize single motherhood to the public.
 They would soon play a much larger role.

 In the 1920s, Crittenton’s official policy opposed separating a mother and child for adoption.
 The organization strongly believed that children should be kept with their birth mothers as the best possible outcome for both.
 Many other Christian charities serving the same population shared this view.
 They offered employment and life skills for single mothers and supported keeping mothers and their children together.
 During the 1920s, the Crittenton mission matured into a modern social service organization that minimized its evangelical activities while promoting professional standards.